Updated on 2025-08-26 GMT+08:00

 You can check real-time and historical software information to determine whether the software is risky.

-• Real-time software information includes the software name, number of servers, server names, IP addresses, software versions, software update time, and the last scan time.
+• Real-time software information includes the software name, number of servers, server names, IP addresses, software versions, software update time, the last scan time, and the first scan time.

 • Historical software change records include the server names, IP addresses, change statuses, software versions, software update time, and the last scan time.